Local Control Accountability Plan (LCAP)

 Learn more about LCFF:

-What is the LCAP?
+What is the Local Control Accountability Plan (LCAP)?

 Districts are required to work with parents and community members to create a Local Control and Accountability Plan (LCAP).
-The three-year plan details the district’s goals for improving student outcomes that are aligned to eight priorities set by the state.
+The plan details the district’s goals for improving student outcomes that are aligned to eight priorities set by the state.

 The eight priorities are: